image-js/image-js-docs/docs/Tutorials/Image segmentation with threshold.md

   //to blur the image.
 Do not overdo it.
 With a kernel too big,
   //regions' borders start to deteriorate.
   .blur({ width: 3, height: 3 })
+  //Try several algorithms to see which one fits your
+  //needs the best.
   .threshold({ algorithm: 'otsu' });
 const roiMapManager = fromMask(mask);
 ```